 I'm a graduate of the creative writing M.F.A. program at Long Island University in Brooklyn.
-My stories have appeared in Drunken Boat; Elimae; the Boston Literary Magazine; Ramshackle Review; Tiny Lights; Short, Fast and Deadly; 5 X 5; PicFic; Thunderclap Press; Six Sentences; 50 to 1; Fractured West; The Linnet's Wings; Berg Gasse 19; 52/250 A Year of Flash; The Prose-Poem Project; Exposure, an anthology of Microfiction from Cinnamon Press (2010); Rufous City Review; Breadcrumb Scabs; Right Hand Pointing; Pear Noir!; Downtown Brooklyn, THIS Magazine; Linnet's Wings' FlashFlood, National Flash Fiction Day; The Red River Review; Naugatuck River Review; Yes, Poetry; StepAway Magazine; Rose Red Review; Lost In Thought Magazine; Inch Magazine; The Orange Room Review; "Beds, Bedrooms, Sleep," a themed issue at Right Hand Pointing; The Lascaux Review; The Light Ekphrastic, One Sentence, and Camroc Press Review.
-Stories are forthcoming at MadHat Lit and The NewerYork Press.
+My stories have appeared in Drunken Boat; Elimae; the Boston Literary Magazine; Ramshackle Review; Tiny Lights; Short, Fast and Deadly; 5 X 5; PicFic; Thunderclap Press; Six Sentences; 50 to 1; Fractured West; The Linnet's Wings; Berg Gasse 19; 52/250 A Year of Flash; The Prose-Poem Project; Exposure, an anthology of Microfiction from Cinnamon Press (2010); Rufous City Review; Breadcrumb Scabs; Right Hand Pointing; Pear Noir!; Downtown Brooklyn, THIS Magazine; Linnet's Wings' FlashFlood, National Flash Fiction Day; The Red River Review; Naugatuck River Review; Yes, Poetry; StepAway Magazine; Rose Red Review; Lost In Thought Magazine; Inch Magazine; The Orange Room Review; "Beds, Bedrooms, Sleep," a themed issue at Right Hand Pointing; The Lascaux Review; The Light Ekphrastic, One Sentence, Camroc Press Review and The NewerYork.
+Stories are forthcoming at MadHat Lit.
 My series "Meet Your Uncles" won a "3Cheers" award on Picfic/Wordpress for Spring 2010.
 I've been a featured reader at the Vica Miller Salon (2x) and at LaMama's Poetry Electric.

 Seeing great visual art inspires me.
 Hearing a conversation, especially one where there's a lot unsaid, sparks ideas.
 I had the good fortune to work as a restaurant critic for a newspaper for several years, so being around chefs, talking to them about food, and eating a meal that hits all the right marks: flavor, texture, color, makes me happy and being happy makes me want to write.
 Being sad makes me want to write, too, but that has nothing to do with food.